Al-Rafid, Lebanon: Geography

 The oldest part of the village lies halfway up Mount Baaloul (Jabal Baaloul) on the eastern slope.
 It is widely accepted by the inhabitants of the town that the town was originally located on the top of the mountain but was re-located after a civil strife had subsided over 400 years ago.
-Neighboring localities include Bire, Mhaydseh, Kherbet Rouha, and Mdoukha.
+Neighboring localities include Bire, Kherbet Rouha, and Mdoukha.
 The town is located about 80 km from Beirut and 40 km from Damascus, Syria.